-After the referenda, the State Department accused Greek Cypriot leaders of manipulating public opinion by restricting news media and taking other steps to ensure a "no" vote.
-Weston said that the Department would seek ways to end the isolation of northern

-Cyprus and to improve its economy.
+After the referenda, the State Department accused Greek Cypriot leaders of manipulating public opinion by restricting news media and taking other steps to ensure a "no" vote.25 Weston said that the Department would seek ways to end the isolation of northern Cyprus and to improve its economy.
 He said that if the Turkish Cypriots were able to move toward economic equality with the Greek Cypriots, then some Greek Cypriot concerns about the cost of a settlement might be removed.
-Powell referred to Prime Minister Talat by his title when they met in New York on May 4, and U.S. Ambassador to Cyprus Michael Klosson visited Talat in the Prime Minister's Office on May 21.
-The State Department clarified that they had met Talat as "leader of the Turkish Cypriot community."
+Officials gestures also were made.
+For example, Powell referred to Prime Minister Talat by his title when they met in New York on May 4, 2004, and U.S. Ambassador to Cyprus Michael Klosson visited Talat in the Prime Minister's Office on May 21.
+The State Department considers Talat "leader of the Turkish Cypriot community."
 On May 28, the U.S. Embassy on Cyprus said that a TRNC passport holder seeking to travel to the United States would be eligible for a visa for up to two years.

-In June, the Administration authorized U.S. government and military personnel to travel directly to northern Cyprus, and Weston visited the TRNC's representatives in New York and Washington in their offices.
+In June, the Administration authorized U.S. government and military personnel to travel directly to northern Cyprus, and Weston visited the TRNC's representatives in New York and Washington.
 In October, U.S. Transport Security Service agents examined Ercan Airport in northern Cyprus.
 On February 17, 2005, representatives from 12 U.S. companies and the commercial attache from the U.S. Embassy in Ankara landed at Ercan.
 The Republic of Cyprus has not designated ports or airports in the north as legal ports of entry and charged that the delegation's, especially the U.S. diplomat's, use of the airport was illegal.

-On May 31, three members of the U.S. House of Representatives Turkish Study Group landed at Ercan; a State Department spokesman said that the trip did not violate international or U.S. law (which the Department maintains applies to U.S. carriers not citizens; no U.S. carrier has applied to fly to northern Cyprus).
-After meeting with President Bush on June 8, 2005, Turkish Prime Minister Erdogan said that the President had instructed the State Department to study the possibility of direct U.S. flights to northern Cyprus.
+On May 31, three members of the U.S. House of Representatives Turkish Study Group landed at Ercan.
+A State Department spokesman said that the congressional trip did not violate international or U.S. law which the Department maintains applies to U.S. carriers not citizens.
+There have been no reports of U.S. carriers applying to fly to northern Cyprus.